Caspian (band): Dust and Disquiet: 2015–2017

-After much of the summer was taken for personal time, the band headed back to Europe in mid August and played a series of headlining dates and appeared at 5 different festivals.
-On October 20, the band released a short film that was accompanied by a new song "Castles High, Marble Bright".
-The track made its first live appearance almost two years to the day prior.
-The band, when doing their 10th Anniversary show at the Larcom Theater, closed the show with this track, which some fans took to calling "Joy".
-Alongside the video, the band announced its plan to release the track via "8 Inch" and it would be sold on their tour as well as available online both digitally and in physical form.
+On October 20, the band released a short film that was accompanied by a new song, "Castles High, Marble Bright".
+Alongside the video, the band announced its plan to release the track via "8 Inch".
 On October 22, the band hit the road in North America once more.
 The 22 date tour started in Washington DC at the Rock and Roll Hotel and ended on November 19 a Bar Le Ritz, in Montreal, Canada.
 All shows featured The Appleseed Cast.
 On the November 1, 2016 stop of the tour, the band was recorded performing live at the Teragram Ballroom in Los Angeles to be later featured on Last Call with Carson Daly.
 The segment aired on November 15 in the U.S. and it featured "Sad Heart of Mine" as well as a shortened version of "Arcs of Command" in the latter part of the program.
 This was the band's first appearance on late night television.
 The band appeared for a second time on the show in February 2017.
 Recorded at the same venue, the second airing of the show had an abridged performance of "Castles High, Marble Bright".

 On 18, February 2017, the band played their first show in Mexico.
 The band was part of the "Forever Alone Festival" that took place at Foro Indie Rocks in Mexico City.
-Other bands on the bill included This Will Destroy You, TTNG, The Polar Dream, Mylets and many more.
 The band was then slated to support Katatonia on their 28-city-tour.
 The tour opened in Washington D.C. on March 16, and concluded on April 22 when both bands appeared at the New England Metal and Hardcore Festival in Worcester MA.
 No sooner did the band complete the tour with Katatonia when they played two additional shows in China.
-On April 29, the band played the Strawberry Festival in Shanghai and then on May 1, for a headline show at Modern Sky Lab in Beijing.
+On April 29, they played the Strawberry Festival in Shanghai and then on May 1, for a headline show at Modern Sky Lab in Beijing.